 wants Jimto play soccer but does not have boots.

-want Those two boys to buy soccer boots.
+want Those two boysto buy soccer boots.

 bake The childrena cake for their teacher's birthday.

 bakes The chefa chocolate cake.

 like The boy sweets.

 likes The children sweets.

 ride Anna her bike.

 rides Anna and Mandu their bikes.

 is He doing his homework.

 are Weat school right now.

 is The band playing now.

 are The girlsat drama club.

 is The team practising now.

 are The A and B teams practising now.

-Circle all the pronouns that refer to more than one person.

-1 we me my they he person or to one person.

-she У vou him her his

-our your mine their them theirs
+Circle a II the pror iouns t hat refer to more than one person.
+Remember that you and your can refer to I. we me my they he your can refer to one person or to more than one person. she you him her his our your mine their them theirs